the-doctor1994/team-heart-of-gold/docs/proposal/proposal.md

 *Gary White 02/22/15*

 ###**Grayson Kempster** - Backend/Databases
 I am a Junior Computer Science major with a focus on physics.
 I work as an RA in Washington Tower in the SouthWest residence area.
 I was raised in a small town called Hopedale in MA where I earned the rank of Eagle Scout in the local Boy Scout troop.
-I am good at creative problem solving, and have experience with Java, HTML, C, and UNIX.
+I am good at creative problem solving, and have experience with Java, JavaScript, HTML, C, and UNIX.
 In terms of this project I am interested in database management, graphic design, and function design.

 *Grayson Kempster 02/23/15*